blbadger/blbadger.github.io/aperiodic-irrationals.md

 \Bbb P = \{ p(x) \}
 $$

-The set of all continuous functions is equivalent in size to the set of all real numbers $\Bbb R$.
+Equivalence of sets is reflexive, symmetric and transitive just like equivalence between numbers or expressions.
 Equivalence can be expressed as $\sim$ and signifies that the sets are of equal size if they are finite, or that a one-to-one and onto function can be established between the sets if they are not finite.
 As functions may be periodic or aperiodic,

 $$
 \Bbb A + \Bbb P \sim \Bbb R